 She never made a big deal about sweet treats and her kids often enjoyed them in the afternoon instead of after dinner.
 Her philosophy about sweets: “If you don’t make it glitter, it won’t be perceived that way.”

 So every couple of weeks when his family went out to dinner he’d order fries.
-Instead of stopping him or getting him to order something “healthy” his parents road out the wave.
-They offered him other foods so in addition to his meal he’d try a variety.
-His Fry fetish went on for 2 years before it lost its appeal.
+Instead of stopping him or getting him to order something “healthy,” his parents road out the wave.
+They offered him other food so in addition to his meal he’d take bites of this or that.
+His French fry fetish went on for two years before it lost its appeal.

-“My parents were very relaxed about eating,” he says.
+“My parents were very relaxed about eating,” he said.
 “They never projected any food issues or anxieties on me and I never felt denied of any food.”